pgrebolt/Splitwise-expense-plotter/README.md

 A `.csv` sample file is provided to test the code.
 Columns on the people in the Spliwise group may not be updated, but this does not affect the output of the code.

 **Important note:** for the English vesion, please use `despeses_splitwise_en.py`.
 The code is originally written in Catalan (e.g. variables and comments).
 However, in this file you can find an English version of the most relevant lines for the user.
 In a future commit I may upload a full-translated version of the code.

+All corresponding rights reserved to the Splitwise company.